A Collection of Resources Related to Writing A Book

 Set a Writing Schedule

 A schedule can help you stay on track.
-Without one, it may lead to neglecting your writing project and not completing it.
+Without one, it may lead to neglecting your writing.
 Another benefit of using a schedule is to develop a habit of writing at a specified time; this can help you stay on track!

 Create a Strong Opening

 Read a few best sellers and study the style of the start of the book.
 Notice how the beginning draws you in.
 If you lose people at the beginning, there’s no hope for anyone to finish reading your book.